varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Varnish logs transactions chronologically as `Figure 7 <#figure-7>`_ shows.
-   The ``varnishlog`` tool offers mechanisms to reorder transactions grouped by session, client- or backend-request.
+   The ``varnishlog`` is one of the most used tools and offers mechanisms to reorder transactions grouped by session, client- or backend-request.
+   The various arguments of ``varnishlog`` are mostly designed to help you find exactly what you want, and filter out the noise.
+   On production traffic, the amount of log data that Varnish produces is staggering, and filtering is a requirement for using ``varnishlog`` effectively.

    Next section explains transactions and how to reorder them.

 Transactions
 ------------

+.. training: transactions is everything that starts and ends a session.
+.. the sooner a transaction ends, the sooner you see it.
+.. add a diagram like the one made by Dridi
+.. transactions 0 are everything that varnish does but no part of a specific transaction

 - One transaction is one work item in Varnish.
 - Share a single Varnish Transaction ID (VXID) per types of transactions.